GRIDAPPSD/gridappsd-training/module-content/docs/source/services/app-deconfliction/FinalFY24.md

 <li>Author: Gary Black</li>
 </ul>

-This is the functional specification for the FY24 final deliverable.
+This is the as-implemented functional specification for the FY24 final deliverable.

 **1.**     ***Deconfliction Service (aka, Deconfliction Pipeline) Workflow***